 Until 1946, when a legislative reorganization act abolished both the House and Senate Committees on Indian Affairs, the Senate Committee on Indian Affairs had been in existence since the early 19th century.
 After 1946, Indian affairs legislative and oversight jurisdiction was vested in subcommittees of the Interior and Insular Affairs Committees of the House of Representatives and the Senate.
-While this subcommittee arrangement may not have specifically reflected a diminishment of the consideration given Indian affairs by the Congress, the revised arrangement historically coincided with a 20‑year hiatus in Indian affairs known as the “Termination Era” ‑‑ a period in which the prevailing policy of the United States was to terminate the Federal relationship with Indian tribes, including the transfer of jurisdiction over tribal lands to the states.
+While this subcommittee arrangement may not have specifically reflected a diminishment of the consideration given Indian affairs by the Congress, the revised arrangement historically coincided with a 20‑year hiatus in Indian affairs known as the “Termination Era” ‑‑ a period in which the prevailing policy of the United States was to terminate the Federal relationship with Indian Tribes, including the transfer of jurisdiction over tribal lands to the states.

-By the mid‑1960’s, this Termination philosophy was in decline as a failed policy and Congress began to include Indian tribes in legislation designed to rebuild the social infrastructure of the Nation and provide economic opportunities for economically‑depressed areas.
+By the mid‑1960’s, this Termination philosophy was in decline as a failed policy and Congress began to include Indian Tribes in legislation designed to rebuild the social infrastructure of the Nation and provide economic opportunities for economically‑depressed areas.
 In the early 1970’s, the Termination era was decisively ended with the enactment of the Menominee Restoration Act of 1973.
 Although a number of important legislative initiatives affecting Indians were enacted in the early 1970’s, it became clear that the existing subcommittee structure was not providing an adequate forum for legislating appropriate solutions to problems confronting Indian country.
 Legislative jurisdiction over Indian affairs was fragmented among a number of committees.
 Overall, more than 10 committees in Congress were responsible for Indian affairs, a situation which resulted in a sometimes disjointed treatment of Indian affairs and in an often haphazard development of Federal Indian policy.

-In 1973, Senator James Abourezk introduced Senate Joint Resolution No. 133 to establish a Federal commission to review all aspects of policy, law, and administration relating to affairs of the United States with American Indian tribes and people.
-The Senate and the House of Representatives both adopted S.J.
-Res.
-133 and on January 2, 1975, the Resolution was signed into law by the President, thus establishing the American Indian Policy Review Commission (Commission) (Public Law 93‑580).
+In 1973, Senator James Abourezk introduced Senate Joint Resolution 133 to establish a Federal commission to review all aspects of policy, law, and administration relating to affairs of the United States with American Indian tribes and people.
+The Senate and the House of Representatives both adopted Senate Joint Resolution 133 and on January 2, 1975, the Resolution was signed into law by the President, thus establishing the American Indian Policy Review Commission (Commission) (Public Law 93‑580).
 As the work of this Commission progressed, it became readily apparent that a Senate committee with full legislative and oversight authority was needed to receive the report of the Commission and to act upon its recommendations.
 Indeed, one of the final recommendations of the Commission was that a full‑fledged Indian Affairs Committee be established in the Senate.